gaocodecell/DCGRL/README.md

 #Acknowledge

-The code is implemented based on  [\[Contrastive Multi-View Representation Learning on Graphs \]] (https://github.com/kavehhassani/mvgrl)
+The code is implemented based on  Contrastive Multi-View Representation Learning on Graphs. [\[code\]](https://github.com/kavehhassani/mvgrl)